pan317/J124-Final/README.md

 ## Data Explore & Analysis
 ### Key Statements
-	*All questions were answered using only the above data set.
+* All questions were answered using only the above data set.
-	*All analyses are based on available data and do not represent personal predictive opinions。
+* All analyses are based on available data and do not represent personal predictive opinions.

 ### Scope of Analysis